Lee-moran/LeeMoran_Hair/README.md

  Gallery page:
  - Professional service
  - Bring the shop to you
- - Can see the experince (4 years in the trade traveled and cut hair)
+ - Can see the experince (4 years in the trade traveling and cutting hair)
+ - Shows the quality of work

 <!-- Gallery Image  -->